 This is the key role for ensuring that the management of visits and trips meets the regulations and conforms to the school's Health and Safety and Safeguarding Policies.
 Any delegation of responsibilities must be done with a clear rationale, derived from a good knowledge of the people concerned; the visits and activities; the aims and objectives; and the risk assessments required.

 The Educational Visits Coordinator (EVC)

-As the EVC, the Deputy Headteacher may delegate some of his duties to a designated member of the Senior Leadership Team as appropriate.
+As the EVC, the School Business Manager may delegate some of her duties to another designated member of the Senior Leadership Team as appropriate.

 The Group Leader